VladilenK/m365-with-Python/README.md

-### Python code samples on how to work with SharePoint
+### how to work with Microsoft 365 SharePoint from Python

 Work in prograss...